agracio/edge-js-quick-start/README.md

 1. Install dependencies `npm install`
 2. Build `src\QuickStart.sln` by running `dotnet build src/QuickStart.sln`
-3. To run the app using .NET Core use `npm start` or `npm run start:core`
+3. To run the app using .NET Core use `npm start`
 4. To run the app using .NET Standard use `npm run start:standard`